-Amortization Capital assets Capital expenses Capitalization Depletion Depreciation Goodwill Intangible property Personal property Recapture Section 179 deduction Tangible property
+Amortization

+Capital assets

+Capital expenses

+Capitalization

+Depletion

+Depreciation

+Fair market value

+Going concern value

+Goodwill

+Intangible property

+Personal property

+Recapture

+Section 179 deduction

+Section 197 intangibles

+Tangible property

 If you purchase property to use in your business, your basis is usually its actual cost to you.
-However, if you construct, build, or otherwise produce property, you may be subject to the uniform capitalization rules (discussed later) to determine the basis of the property.
+If you construct, create, or otherwise produce property, you must capitalize the costs as your basis.
+In certain circumstances, you may be subject to the uniform capitalization rules, next.